-It’s important that every business understands their obligations, accounting software vendors or professional advisors (such as a bookkeeper or accountant) may be a good source of further information and advice.
+It’s important that every business understands their obligations, accounting software vendors or professional advisers (such as a bookkeeper or accountant) may be a good source of further information and advice.

-A. There are many VAT schemes and some (like the Flat Rate Scheme) are more common than others.
-VAT Notice 700/22 explains what details must be recorded and preserved digitally.
-Any records that you currently need to retain but are not specified in this VAT notice can be retained either digitally or in another format (e.g. on paper):
+Any records that you currently need to retain but are not specified in this VAT notice can be retained either digitally or in another format (eg on paper):

 However, it’s a good idea to retain a digital link (for example, attaching a calculation spreadsheet to a journal) as this could help with any future audit or investigation.

 A business is partly exempt if it makes, or intends to make, both taxable and exempt supplies and incurs tax on costs which relate to both the exempt and non-exempt activities.